Dollar dips to one-week low; U.S. inflation rise has little impact

 The Fed chief was giving a second day of testimony to members of Congress on Thursday.

-In mid-morning trading, the dollar index slipped 0.1% to 97.039, after earlier falling to a one-week low.
+In mid-morning trading, the dollar index slipped 0.1% to 97.039 .DXY, after earlier falling to a one-week low.

 “Once we get a quarter-point rate cut, which markets are widely expecting, Powell will keep all options open on the table, and that means the dollar’s outlook is uncertain,” said Manuel Oliveri, an FX strategist at Credit Agricole in London.

-The euro, meanwhile, was little changed at $1.1253, even as expectations grew that the European Central Bank would loosen policy.
+The euro, meanwhile, was little changed at $1.1253 EUR=, even as expectations grew that the European Central Bank would loosen policy.

 Focus has turned to the release of the ECB’s June minutes and whether it has started discussions about a return to asset purchases.

-The British pound rose from six-month lows to $1.2535 .
-But it remains down for the week, amid Britain’s economic gloom and a fast-approaching Brexit deadline.
+The British pound rose from six-month lows to $1.2535 GBP=D3.
+But it remains down for the week, amid Britain's economic gloom and a fast-approaching Brexit deadline.

 Reporting by Gertrude Chavez-Dreyfuss; Additional reporting by Saikat Chatterjee in London; Editing by Dan Grebler